kevinslin/kevin-public/vault/proj.2021-08-on-writing.v3.md

 All in all, the piece took me 8h over 4 days.
 You can find all my intermediary work on the piece [[here|proj.2019-06-cdk-all-the-things]].
 The final output is 3.5k words, or 500 words per hour.
 To put that in context, I was doing [[independent AWS consulting|blog.aws.2020-01-06-everything_i_learned_from_aws_consulting]] at the time and 8 hours equaled a few thousand dollars in missed billable hours.

 This is another reason why writing was hard - it is rare that any individual session would be worth the missed earnings.
-That doesn't mean you shouldn't do it  - over the long term, I find that its one of the most effective levers to increase your [[luck surface area|r.thing.luck-surface-area]].
+That doesn't mean you shouldn't do it  - over the long term, I find that its one of the most effective levers to increase your [[luck surface area|res.thing.luck-surface-area]].
 Once you publish something, it will exist forever (like plastic), earning SEO points and potential new relationships.
 Not taking time to write because you have other things going on is the true opportunity cost.

 ![cavemen too busy](https://kevinslin-images.s3.us-west-2.amazonaws.com/images/no-thanks-were-too-busy1.jpeg)